City beats United 2-0, advances to another League Cup final - WHIZ News

 Stones bundled the ball into the net off his waist from an inswinging free kick by Phil Foden in the 50th minute to put City ahead inside an empty stadium.

-Fernandinho secured the win with a volley from the edge of the area that crept inside the post, following a weak headed clearance by United right back Aaron Wan-Bissaka.
+Fernandinho, the 35-year-old Brazilian starting ahead of Rodri in central midfield, secured the win with a volley from the edge of the area that crept inside the post following a weak headed clearance by United right back Aaron Wan-Bissaka.

+“City can score many great goals, and you can accept that,” said United manager Ole Gunnar Solskjaer, “but when you concede from two set plays, simple ones that we should have cleared, you’re very disappointed.”

 City repeated its win over United in last season’s semifinals, which were played over two legs in contrast to this year’s one-match shootout.

-That was one of three semifinal defeats for Ole Gunnar Solskjaer’s team, along with the FA Cup and Europa League.
+That was one of three semifinal defeats for Solskjaer’s team in 2020, along with the FA Cup and Europa League.

+“We’re getting closer,” Solskjaer said.
+“This is a much better version of Man United compared to a year ago in those semis.
+That’s positive, but it’s not enough.”

+City, though, was the superior team — Solskjaer said as much — and had the better of the chances in open play, with Kevin De Bruyne hitting the post with a fierce shot from the edge of the area in the first half and Riyad Mahrez bringing a fine, tipped save over the crossbar out of United goalkeeper Dean Henderson after the break.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports